Opinions, suggestions, recommendations or ideas found on our site are applied at your own risk.

 - Blue Screen of Death (BSOD) are fatal errors that completely prohibit the computer from running properly.
 Follow our link for more information on those.

-- Locking up or sudden but unexpected rebooting could be a memory problem.
+- Locking up or sudden but unexpected rebooting could be memory problems.
 See reseating ram and run a memory test by typing mdsched.exe in the Windows Run or Search box.

 - Sometimes seemly operating system problems are actually caused applications.
 If the problem is consistent only when you are in a certain application, try repairing or reinstalling but first run a disk check!